PearsonEducation/thalassa-aqueduct/README.md

     {
         "type" : "dynamic|static"
-      , "role" : "foo" // only required if type = dynamic
+      , "name" : "foo" // only required if type = dynamic
       , "version" : "1.0.0" // only required if type = dynamic
       , "balance" : "roundrobin|source" // defaults to roundrobin
       , "host" : "myapp.com"  // default: undefined, if specified request to member will contain this host header